capaciadesiree/CB-FINAL-PROJECT/README.md

 ## 🎯 **Future Enhancements**

-- Advanced filtering (by category, amount, tags)
+- Implement advanced filtering by category, amount, and tags
-- Export transactions to CSV/PDF
+- Add active status indicators to the transaction list
-- Active status on transaction list
+- Refactor code and resolve existing bugs

 ---